22 Ott Best things to do in Circeo National Park

 I’m going to talk about the best things to do in Circeo National Park in the next paragraphs, but first let’s see how to get there.

 How to get to Circeo National Park from Rome

 The easiest way to get to Circeo National Park from Rome is by car, taking SS 148 Pontina in the direction to Latina (about 100km).

 You can also take the FS train from Termini Station to Priverno/Fossanova Station or CO.TRA.L direct bus from EUR Fermi Station to Sabaudia.

 In Sabaudia you’ll find Circeo National Park visitor centre, (Sabaudia, Via Carlo Alberto 188), the best place to enter the park.

-Circeo National Park visitor centre
+Best things to do in Circeo National Park: the visitor centre

 Here you’ll find a naturalistic museum, a play ground and a pic nic area.
 The event program is packed with many activity, from a summer camp for kids to open-air yoga classes.
 It’s a very nice place to spend a relaxing day surrounded by nature.